 Successful rotator cuff repair enables Wilhelm to enjoy cycling, hiking and mountain pursuits.

 During the 1980s, Wilhelm experienced a traumatic fracture to his shoulder, which resulted in a long history of shoulder problems.
-In recent years, when his symptoms increased, he saw Mr Ali Noorani twice on the recommendation of his physiotherapist Andre Le Leu.
+In recent years, when his symptoms increased, he saw Professor Ali Noorani twice on the recommendation of his physiotherapist Andre Le Leu.

 I was very worried about having an operation and what the eventual outcome could be, so the final result exceeded my expectations.
-Thanks to Mr Noorani’s outstanding treatment and to the excellent rehab, my shoulder is now better than it was before the injury, due to pre-existing damage, and I am delighted.
+Thanks to Professor Noorani’s outstanding treatment and to the excellent rehab, my shoulder is now better than it was before the injury, due to pre-existing damage, and I am delighted.

-TAGGED INMr Ali Noorani
+TAGGED INProfessor Ali Noorani

 Following a traumatic rotator cuff tear, Wilhelm sought shoulder surgery to continue leading an active lifestyle.